OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 Before registering the bot, note the URL configured for the solution in Visual Studio.

-1. In Solution Explorer, double-click on Properties
+1. In Solution Explorer, double-click on **Properties**

-2. In the Properties designer, select the Web tab.
+1. In the Properties designer, select the **Web** tab.
-3. Note the Project URL.
+1. Note the Project URL.

     ![](Images/Exercise1-02.png)

 ### Run the ngrok secure tunnel application

 1. Open a new **Command Prompt** window.
-2. Change to the directory that contains the ngrok.exe application.
+1. Change to the directory that contains the ngrok.exe application.
-3. Run the command `ngrok http [port] -host-header=localhost:[port]` (Replace [port] with the port portion of the URL noted above.)
+1. Run the command `ngrok http [port] -host-header=localhost:[port]` (Replace [port] with the port portion of the URL noted above.)
-4. The ngrok application will fill the entire prompt window.
+1. The ngrok application will fill the entire prompt window.
 Make note of the Forwarding address using https.
 This address is required in the next step.
-5. Minimize the ngrok Command Prompt window.
+1. Minimize the ngrok Command Prompt window.
 It is no longer referenced in this lab, but it must remain running.

     ![](Images/Exercise1-03.png)

-### Register the bot ###
+### Register the bot

 1. Go to the Microsoft Bot Framework portal at https://dev.botframework.com and sign in.
 (The bot registration portal accepts a Work or School Account or a Microsoft Account.)
-2. Click Register.
+1. Click **Register**.
 (If the Register button is not shown, click **My bots** in the top navigation.)
-3. Complete the Bot profile section, entering a Display name, Bot handle and description.
+1. Complete the Bot profile section, entering a Display name, Bot handle and description.

     ![](Images/Exercise1-04.png)

-4. Complete the Configuration section.
+1. Complete the Configuration section.

-    1. For the Messaging endpoint, use the Forwarding https address from ngrok prepended to the route to the MessagesController in the Visual Studio project.
+    1. For the Messaging endpoint, use the Forwarding https address from ngrok prepended to the route to the `MessagesController` in the Visual Studio project.
 In the example, this is `https://a2632edd.ngrok.io/API/Messages`.

-    2. Click the **Create Microsoft App ID and password button**.
+    1. Click the **Create Microsoft App ID and password button**.
 This opens a new browser tab/window.

-    3. In the new browser tab/window the application is registered in Azure Active Directory.
+    1. In the new browser tab/window the application is registered in Azure Active Directory.
 Click **Generate an app password to continue**.

-    4. An app password is generated.
+    1. An app password is generated.
 Copy the password and save it.
 You will use it in a subsequent step.

-    5. Click **OK**.
+    1. Click **OK**.
 This closes the popup.

-    6. Click the **Finish and go back to Bot Framework** button.
+    1. Click the **Finish and go back to Bot Framework** button.
 This closes the new browser tab/window and populates the app Id in the **Paste your app ID below to continue textbox**.

         ![](Images/Exercise1-05.png)

-5. Scroll to the bottom of the page.
+1. Scroll to the bottom of the page.
 Agree to the Privacy statement, Terms of use, and Code of conduct and click the **Register** button.
 Once the Bot is created, click **OK** to dismiss the pop-up.

     The **Connect to channels** page is displayed for the newly-created bot.
 The bot must be connected to Microsoft Teams.

 1. Click the Teams logo.

     ![](Images/Exercise1-06.png)

-2. Once the connection is complete, ensure the connection is Enabled and click **Done**
+1. Once the connection is complete, ensure the connection is Enabled and click **Done**

     ![](Images/Exercise1-07.png)

 The bot registration is complete.

-> Clicking on Settings in the top navigation will re-display the profile and configuration sections.
+> Clicking on **Settings** in the top navigation will re-display the profile and configuration sections.
 This can be used to update the Messaging endpoint in the event ngrok is stopped, or the bot is moved to staging/production.

 ### Configure the web project

 The bot project must be configured with information from the registration.

-1. In Visual Studio, open the Web.config file.
+1. In Visual Studio, open the `Web.config` file.
 Locate the `<appSettings>` section.

-2. Enter the BotId value. the BotId is the **Bot handle** from the **Configuration** section of the registration.
+1. Enter the `BotId` value.
+The `BotId` is the **Bot handle** from the **Configuration** section of the registration.
-3. Enter the MicrosoftAppId.
-The MicrosoftAppId is the app ID from the **Configuration** section of the registration.
+1. Enter the `MicrosoftAppId`.
+The `MicrosoftAppId` is the app ID from the **Configuration** section of the registration.
-4. Enter the MicrosoftAppPassword.
-The MicrosoftAppPassword is the auto-generated app password displayed in the pop-up during registration.
+1. Enter the `MicrosoftAppPassword`.
+The `MicrosoftAppPassword` is the auto-generated app password displayed in the pop-up during registration.
     > If you do not have the app password, the bot must be deleted and re-registered.
 An app password cannot be reset nor displayed.

 ### Configure Visual Studio to Package bot

 Packaging a bot for Microsoft Teams requires that a manifest file (and related resources) are compressed into a zip file and added to a team.

 Perform the following in Visual Studio.

 1. Right-click on the project, choose Add | New Folder.
 Name the folder **Manifest**.

-2. Add the displayed files from the **Lab Files** folder of this repository.
+1. Add the displayed files from the **Lab Files** folder of this repository.

     ![](Images/Exercise1-08.png)

-3. Open the **manifest.json** file just added to the project.
+1. Open the **manifest.json** file just added to the project.

-    The manifest.json file requires several updates:
+    The `manifest.json` file requires several updates:
-    - The **id** property must contain the app ID from registration.
+    - The `id` property must contain the app ID from registration.
 Replace the token `[microsoft-app-id]` with the app ID.
-    - The **packageName** property must contain a unique identifier.
+    - The `packageName` property must contain a unique identifier.
 The convention is to use the bot's URL in reverse format.
 Replace the token `[from-ngrok]` with the unique identifier from the Forwarding address.
-    - Similarly, the **developer** property has three URLs that should match the hostname of the Messaging endpoint.
+    - Similarly, the `developer` property has three URLs that should match the hostname of the Messaging endpoint.
 Replace the token `[from-ngrok]` with the unique identifier from the Forwarding address.
-    - The **botId** property (in the **bots** collection property) also requires the app ID from registration.
+    - The `botId` property (in the `bots` collection property) also requires the app ID from registration.
 Replace the token `[microsoft-app-id]` with the app ID.
-    - Save and close the manifest.json file.
+    - Save and close the `manifest.json` file.

-4. Update the Visual Studio project to compress the Manifest folder during build.
+1. Update the Visual Studio project to compress the Manifest folder during build.

     - In Solution Explorer, right-click on the project and choose **Unload Project**.
 If prompted, click **Yes** to save changes.